 Mega Charizard X

-Close behind Mega Charizard Y is Mega Charizard X. As a Fire and Dragon type, it loses the resistances Mega Charizard Y has and takes increased damage from the Ground type move Earthquake, so definitely prioritize Y over X if you can.
+Although Mega Charizard Y is preferred, Mega Charizard X is still an excellent counter here.
+As a Fire and Dragon type, it loses the resistances Mega Charizard Y has and takes increased damage from the Ground type move Earthquake, so definitely prioritize Y over X if you can.
 Fire Spin and Blast Burn is the ideal moveset for any Charizard in this fight.

 A pseudo-Legendary originally discovered in the Hoenn region of Gen III, Metagross performs quite well against Regice in a vaccum.
 It takes reduced damage from Ice and Normal attacks, while taking super effective damage from Earthquake.
 If you cannot coordinate the use of either Mega Charizard or Mega Houndoom, you likely have multiple Metagross thanks to Community Day and other events.
 Eventually, Mega Metagross or one of the other Steel type Mega Pokémon will be unlocked, meaning Metagross will be far more useful against Regice.
 If you are bringing Metagross, you'll want it to know Bullet Punch and its Community Day exclusive move, Meteor Mash.